-Our roots stem from the ProLife Party (formerly and now known as the ProLife Alliance) which contested the 1997 and 2001 UK General Elections and the 2004 European Parliament election.
+Resurgence’s roots were from the ProLife Party (formerly and now known as the ProLife Alliance) which contested the 1997 and 2001 UK General Elections and the 2004 European Parliament election.
 The objective of the ProLife Party had been to use its party election broadcasts to show the truth about abortion to the British electorate.
 The BBC censored the broadcasts, thereby denying freedom of speech.
-The Party then decided to de-register as a political party in November 2004 and revert to its original name of the ProLife Alliance as it continues to pursue political campaigning.
+The Party decided to de-register as a political party in November 2004 and reverted to its original name of the ProLife Alliance as it continues to pursue political campaigning.

 Some of the Party members wished to continue to pursue the same aims and objectives of the ProLife Party, but with a much wider agenda which addressed the legitimate concerns of the people.